vanus-labs/vanus-connect/connectors/sink-feishu/README.md

 ## Introduction

-The Feishu Sink is a [Vanus Connector][vc] which aims to handle incoming CloudEvents in a way that extracts the `data` part of the original event and deliver these extracted `data` to  Feishu APIs.
+The Feishu Sink is a [Vanus Connector][vc] which aims to handle incoming CloudEvents in a way that extracts the `data` part of the original event and deliver these extracted `data` to  the Feishu APIs.
 Now the Sink support Feishu Bot: pushing a message to Group Chat with message of text, post, share_chat, image, and interactive.

 ## Quick Start

-in this section, we show how to use Feishu Sink push a text message to your group chat.
+In this section, we show how to use Feishu Sink push a text message to your group chat.

 ### Prerequisites